-Ritual and Myth in Elkunirša (CTH 342.1):
+Ritual and Myth in Elkunirša (CTH 342.1)

 The Second Part of the Historiola and its Affinities with Northwest Semitic Literature

 In the Hittite capital of Ḫattuša, numerous texts reflecting Levantine traditions have been found.
 Some of these traditions could have made their way to Ḫattuša following the expansion of Hittite hegemony in Syria in the second half of the second millennium BCE.
 Other Northwestern Semitic traditions may have arrived indirectly, through the kingdom of Kizzuwatna, which absorbed multiple traditions from the surrounding cultures, including the cities of northern Syria, such as Aleppo and Mukiš.
 Following Hatti’s annexation of Kizzuwatna at the end of the fifteenth century BCE, these traditions likewise spread to Hatti.